 This puff pastry turkey pot pie is the perfect way to use up all those turkey holiday leftovers.
-Packed full of delicious vegetables, homemade gravy, and topped with a buttery flakey puff pastry topping.
-Plus it’s hot and ready on your table in around 90 minutes!
+Packed full of delicious vegetables, and homemade gravy, and topped with a buttery flakey puff pastry topping.

 This post is sponsored by Princess Cruise Line.
 All opinions and thoughts are 100% my own.

 If you’re like me you still have 20 pounds of leftover turkey (in my case from my adobo butter turkey!) just hanging out in your fridge.

 Of course, you can freeze it up BUT what if you’re lazy like me and hate having bags of frozen turkey in your freezer?

 Well, that is where puff pastry turkey pot pie comes crashing down from the heavens and is all “MAKE ME, MAKE ME!”
 I’m such a weirdo about my love for pot pie.

 I will happily eat the cheap kind that comes frozen from the store or homemade.
 I both love equally.

 I mean, I love both equally but for different reasons.

 Homemade because it’s baller and the vegetables taste amazing and store-bought because it’s super easy and reminds me of being a kid.

 Instead of putting a traditional crust over this pot pie, I went full-on puff pastry.